 - To delineate the role of cancer cell intrinsic genetic events, such as DNA damage repair deficiency, in the evolution of distinct immune microenvironment landscapes.

-- To develop combination immune priming treatment approaches to enhance sensitivity to chemotherapy and immune checkpoint blockade therapy.
+- To develop combination immune priming approaches to enhance sensitivity to chemotherapy and immune checkpoint blockade therapy.

 - To develop improved non-invasive immune monitoring approaches and biomarkers for application as prognostic and predictive indicators for personalized treatment of cancer.